 - Enter the exchange rate manually in the box below — Select this to specify a static exchange rate against your default currency.
 This option is not recommended due to the fluctuation of currency exchange rates.

-- Get currency exchange rate from BigCommerce Currency Service (recommended) - Select this to use a live exchange rate.
-Click Get Rate to get the current exchange rate, which will be automatically updated once an hour through our integration with XE.
+- Get currency exchange rate from BigCommerce Currency Service (recommended) — Select this to use a live exchange rate.
+Click Get Rate to get the current exchange rate, which is automatically updated once an hour.